 - 1. Application fee (non-refundable). - 2.
 A photocopy of the identity card or passport. - 3.
 One recent passport-size picture. - 4.
 A certified copy of the secondary school certificate. - 5.
-For Lebanese students, an authenticated photocopy of the undergraduate degree and the accreditation of the degree by the Lebanese Ministry of Higher Education as equivalent to the Lebanese licence. - 6.
-For non-Lebanese students, an authenticated photocopy of the degree or its equivalent. - 7.
+An authenticated photocopy of the undergraduate degree. - 6.
+Accreditation of the degree by the Lebanese Ministry of Higher Education as equivalent to the Lebanese licence. - 7.
 Official transcripts of all university work. - 8.
 Letters of recommendation from three people who know the applicant academically and/or professionally.